Thank you for Signing Up |

 However, it is also understandable that this is a worrying situation for German Data Privacy Officers.
 After all, it is not the goal of data protection experts to rely on risks and gray areas or to base their decisions on existing non-provability.

-Nevertheless, it remains to be noted that ultimately, the proof of whether and how data is collected from the U.S. is lacking.
+Ultimately, the proof of whether and how data is collected from the U.S. is lacking.
 In case of doubt and in the event that WPEngine should make the headlines, however, this fact does not protect against an unpleasant lawsuit and a possible dispute with the suing party about what is provable and what is not.
 If Germans were to chose WPEngine as their web host and risk a lawsuit, they probably have to remember the saying: “Well cross that bridge, when we get there.”

 Personal Data at WPEngine